mjh18500/josephinthe.cloud_frontend/README.md

 Demonstrating modern React/Tailwind/Framer Motion development.

-Showcasing my certifications, cloud projects, and technical expertise in a polished, recruiter-friendly interface.
+Showcasing my certifications, cloud projects, and technical expertise in a polished, user-friendly interface.

 In short, this project reflects both sides of my career — the engineer who builds infrastructure at scale, and the developer who can ship beautiful, production-ready applications.